joonassandell/generator-rebirth/generators/app/templates/typo3/docker/_README.md

 ## Remote commands

 **:warning: Be extremely careful with the remote commands or you may break the server configuration!
-You need SSH access for the remote commands.** Make sure all the production server credentials are set in the `.env` file.
+You need SSH access (RSA Key Pair) for the remote commands.** Make sure all the production server credentials are set in the `.env` file.

 #### `$ make production-start`

 Install TYPO3 to the production server.
 This is most likely **required only once**, so be careful not to reinstall accidentally.
 After TYPO3 is installed, head to your remote url and setup TYPO3.

+You may want to:

+* Deploy your extension first.
-* If you want to replace remote database with your local one make sure the database name matches with the remote in `.env` (`PROD_DB_NAME`).
+* `$ make production-db-replace`: Replace remote database with your local one.
+Make sure the database name matches with the remote in `.env` (`PROD_DB_NAME`).
-* You may want to run `$ make production-db-replace` and `$ make production-assets-push` to sync your local materials to the server.
+* `$ make production-assets-push` to sync your local materials to the server.

 If you want to add new new server environments (e.g. stage) you need to modify [flightplan.remote.js](flightplan.remote.js), [flightplan.config.js](flightplan.config.js), [Makefile](Makefile), [package.json](package.json), [.env](.env) and [.env.example](.env.example) files.